uyennguyen307/Ecommerce-Project/README.md

+# [PYTHON] Cohort Analysis - Analyze User Retention Rate

 # I.Introduction
 # 1. Project Request

-Using Python to analyze transaction data from KPMG and creating a cohort that allows stakeholders to assess user engagement starting from their first transaction.
+From Python, you will use KPMG transaction data to make a cohort to evaluate user engagement from their first transaction

 # 2. About Cohort Analysis
 **What is cohort and cohort analysis?**